 About Artist - Judith Devons

-All my prints are original one-off screen-prints.
+All my screen-prints are unique and original experimental one-off works.
 To make them, I combine hand-made stencils with layers of text, drawings and/or images that have been photographically transferred to screens and often under-painted and over-painted.

 Identity and Culture Themes